pmd/pmd/docs/pages/pmd/userdocs/cli_reference.md

                default="5"
     %}
     {% include custom/cli_option_row.html options="-norulesetcompatibility"
                description='Disables the ruleset compatibility filter.
-The filter is active by default and tries to automatically "fix" old ruleset files with old rule names' default="false"
+The filter is active by default.
+It tries to automatically replace rule references that point to moved or renamed rules with the newer location.
+Disabling it is not recommended.'
     %}
     {% include custom/cli_option_row.html options="-no-cache"
                description="Explicitly disables incremental analysis.
-This switch turns off suggestions to use Incremental Analysis, and causes the `-cache` option to be discarded if it is provided." default="false"
+This switch turns off suggestions to use Incremental Analysis, and causes the `-cache` option to be discarded if it is provided."
     %}
     {% include custom/cli_option_row.html options="-property,-P"
                option_arg="name>=<value"